 After Mexico, the leader of the Democrat’s Southern faction, South Carolinian John C. Calhoun, argued that any restriction on slavery in western territories compromised Whites’ Fifth Amendment right to life, liberty, and property, with enslaved workers serving as their property.
 Echoing Aristotle, he argued that democracy was impossible without slavery because slavery is what bound free people together.
 In 1850, Calhoun said, “With us, the two great divisions of society are not rich and poor, but black and white; and all the former, the poor as well as the rich, belong to the upper class, and are respected and treated as equals.”
 Along similar lines, he also thought that slavery was indispensable to capitalism because without it there was too much tension between wage workers and bosses.

 Calhoun, you may remember from the end of the previous chapter, prophesied that the Mexican War constituted America’s “forbidden fruit.”
-It was a war pushed mainly by southern politicians because cotton exhausted soil at a prodigious rate and planters thought that slavery had to expand to survive.
+Southern politicians pushed the war because, like tobacco, cotton exhausted soil quickly and planters thought that slavery had to expand to survive.
 Shortly after the Mexican War, radical southern leaders called Fire Eaters began agitating for secession and re-opening the Atlantic slave trade.
 In the North, the idea of free soil — that the West should be preserved for white farmers and wage-workers — worked its way into mainstream politics through a third party called the Free Soilers, then the new Republican Party.
 A series of compromises, clashes, misunderstandings, and controversies ensued that, collectively, explain why war broke out in 1861.

 Compromise